 Best Practices for Creating Effective Power BI Waterfall Charts

-- Format Axes: Make axis labels easy to read and adjust the scale if needed.
+- Format Axes: Make axis labels easy to read and adjust the scale if required.

-- Use a Cumulative Line: Native waterfall visuals don’t support trend lines, but you can use a combo chart (line and clustered column) or import a custom visual from the marketplace to achieve this.
+- Use a Cumulative Line: Native waterfall visuals do not support trend lines, but you can create a combo chart with a line and clustered column or use a custom visual from the marketplace.

 Conclusion